pritishEire/cypress/README.md

 ## Areas of improvment
 I am sure there are many, but lack of a mobile viewport test is a major one.
 Majority of the users will be on mobile.
 Easy to set up in cypress.
 I will set it up once I find time.

+Cypress logging is shambolic.
+However can set up our own custom logging.
+Another to do for me.